-While empathy and people-pleasing are certainly related, in that both can involve taking on actions that prioritize someone else over yourself, they’re more like cousins than siblings, says clinical psychologist Ellen Hendriksen, PhD, author of How To Be Yourself: Quiet Your Inner Critic and Rise Above Social Anxiety.
+While empathy and people-pleasing are certainly related in that both can involve taking on actions that prioritize someone else over yourself (think about empath zodiac sign Libra, for instance, who can exhibits both of these behaviors), they’re more like cousins than siblings, says clinical psychologist Ellen Hendriksen, PhD, author of How To Be Yourself: Quiet Your Inner Critic and Rise Above Social Anxiety.
 “Fundamentally, empathy is an ability.
 It allows us to feel what others are feeling or to really understand what they’re thinking,” she says.
 “By contrast, people-pleasing is a behavior.
 It typically happens in response to an internal fear of being criticized or rejected by the other person.”

 In other words, if you’re an empath or empathetic person, you're likely to embody that trait with most everyone, but a people-pleasing behavior can flip on or off depending on the situation.
 Even so, spotting the difference between empathy and people-pleasing in action can be tough, as both can involve a good deal of feelings.
 Below, experts share the key differences between empathy and people-pleasing in practice, and why it’s important to stop the latter in its tracks.

 How to distinguish between empathy and people-pleasing, according to psychologists

 Both people-pleasers and empathizers tend to look kind and compassionate in action.
 But the main difference between the two springs from the initial motivation.
 “Healthy empathy is driven by tuning in to the experiences of others and responding in connective ways, whereas people-pleasing comes from endeavoring to gratify others, often at the expense of your own best interests,” says clinical psychologist Carla Marie Manly, PhD, author of Joy From Fear.